 - What is the breadth of London’s global head office employment?

 - What role do head office functions play in London’s and the UK’s prosperity?
 Are the factors behind locating these functions in London changing?

 - Are geographical factors more critical than regulatory factors?
 And are hard factors (infrastructure, connectivity, talent etc) more critical than soft factors (talent, diversity, culture)?
 Is London the right place for all types of head office functions?

-We’ll be conducting desk research on head office employment, and interviews with businesses on how they view London’s comparative performance.
-The project will culminate with the publication of a research report in spring 2019.
+The project included desk research on head office employment, and interviews with businesses on how they view London’s comparative performance.

 GLA, London’s sectors – more detailed jobs data, London datastore, October 2016.